 The amount of thrust required to sufficiently propel a boat will be dependent on the amount of energy the engine can impart on to the propeller.

 An outboard engine’s output is measured in horse power (HP) units.
-The larger the engine the greater the thrust.

 Outboard motors are designed to attach to the transom and provide steering control through a pivot in the mounting mechanism.

-Pros of using an outboard motor
+Advantages of an outboard motor

 - Good power to weight ratio